-Welcome to St. Edmund's Anglican Church!
-We are so thankful you have been led to our website and hope you find it helpful.
+We’re so thankful you’ve been led to our website and hope you find it helpful and inviting.

-We are a fellowship of believers that meets in the Historic Third Ward and actively ministers to the surrounding neighborhoods, downtown, and the nearby college campuses.
+St. Edmund’s is a fellowship of believers worshiping in the Historic Third Ward and ministering to the surrounding neighborhoods, downtown, and nearby college campuses.
+We are a traditional Anglican congregation, rooted in the Historic Anglican Tradition and fully engaged in the life of Milwaukee.

 This is for a few reasons . . .